anc95/prop-types-parser/README.md

      */
     globalObject?: Object,
     /**
-     * @description replace the third module with your module, so we have the effective to support more prop-types-like library
+     * @description replace the third module with your module, so we have the effort to support more prop-types-like library
      * @example {'prop-types', path.join(__dirname, '../lib/prop-types')}
      */
     resolveModule?: Object,
     /**
-     * @description babel config used to run the code depended by the main component entry * babelConfig?: Object
+     * @description babel config used to run the code depended by the main component entry *
+     */
+    babelConfig?: Object
 }
 ```